 Good climb from Lescott as he meets a Pedersen cross.
 England break at pace with Walcott.
 He has no support and is forced wide.
 The cross he finally gets in is charged down by Riise.

 England trying to play their way out from the back.
 Parker on the bench with an ice pack on his troublesome Achilles.
-Hopefully he ha't done himself any damage tonight.
+Hopefully he hasn't done himself any damage tonight.

 Downing can't find a way past Ruud.
 He wants a free-kick, but gets nothing.
 Braaten is then able to cut across the edge for the box, driting inside from the right.
 His speculative shot is blocked by Lescott.